What to Expect at Your First Genealogy Conference

 Simply put, slides are copyrighted.
 Genealogists take copyright very seriously.
 For one thing, a lot of genealogists are lawyers, so there's that.
 But more importantly, speakers put dozens or even hundreds of hours into the content of their presentations.

-That said, if there's a slide in the presentation that you found really helpful, ask the presenter if you can take a picture during the Q&A!
-Most speakers are happy to oblige.
+If there's a slide in the presentation that you found really helpful, you can always ask the presenter if you can take a picture during the Q&A. Most speakers are happy to oblige.

 Most sessions leave about 10-15 minutes for a question and answer period at the end of the session.
-Personally, the Q&A portion is one of my favorites as a speaker, and one that I always look forward to.
+Personally, the Q&A portion is one of my favorites as a speaker.
+Generally, it’s a good idea to ask questions about the presentation, or general questions about the topic covered.
+It’s difficult for speakers like me to answer detailed questions about your ancestors in a Q&A, so best to save those for later.

 If they aren't rushing to their next session, some speakers are available to chat with attendees afterwards.
 Don't be afraid to say hi!